worldcoin/open-iris/IRIS_PERFORMANCE_CARD.md

 ## ICE 2005 dataset

 ICE 2005 dataset is used by the National Institute of Standards and Technology (NIST) in Iris Challenge Evaluation (ICE) 2005 [1] and was made publicly available as part of the ND-Iris-0405 dataset from the University of Notre Dame [2].
-This dataset was collected from 132 subjects using an LG EOU 2200 scanner with image resolution 640x480.
+This dataset includes 2953 images collected from 132 subjects using an LG EOU 2200 scanner at 640x480 image resolution.

 ## Comparison with ICE 2005 participants